A gallery model for affine flag varieties via chimney retractions: Abstract

 \section{Abstract}

-This paper provides a unified combinatorial framework to study orbits in affine flag varieties via the associated Bruhat--Tits buildings.
+This paper provides a unified combinatorial framework to study orbits in certain affine flag varieties via the associated Bruhat--Tits buildings.
 We first formulate, for arbitrary affine buildings, the notion of a chimney retraction.
 This simultaneously generalizes the two well-known notions of retractions in affine buildings: retractions from chambers at infinity and retractions from alcoves.
 We then present a recursive formula for computing the images of certain minimal galleries in the building under chimney retractions, using purely combinatorial tools associated to the underlying affine Weyl group.
-Finally, for Bruhat--Tits buildings, we relate these retractions and their effect on certain minimal galleries to double coset intersections in the corresponding affine flag variety.
+Finally, for Bruhat--Tits buildings in the function field case, we relate these retractions and their effect on minimal galleries to double coset intersections in the corresponding affine flag variety.